mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 "Populating" the pool involves preemptively creating and establishing a `Connection <#connection>`_ which is marked as "available" for use in future operations.
-This process is used to help ensure the number of established connections managed by the pool is at least minPoolSize.

 Populating the pool MUST NOT block any application threads.
 For example, it could be performed on a background thread or via the use of non-blocking/async I/O. Populating the pool MUST NOT be performed unless the pool is "ready".

 If an error is encountered while populating a connection, it MUST be handled via the SDAM machinery according to the `Application Errors`_ section in the SDAM specification.

+If minPoolSize is set, the `Connection <#connection>`_ Pool MUST be populated until it has at least minPoolSize total `Connections <#connection>`_.
+This MUST occur only while the pool is "ready".
+If the pool implements a background thread, it can be used for this.
+If the pool does not implement a background thread, the checkOut method is responsible for ensuring this requirement is met.

 .. code::